- Date : 15/11/2016

 - prepaid and electronic cards

-- smartphone apps including banking apps and other digital wallets,
+- smartphone apps including banking apps and other mobile wallets in India,

 - payment banks, and